akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 | event_manifest    | The manifest used by event adapters                                                                                                                          |
 | event             | The serialized user payload                                                                                       |

 Old columns, no longer needed but may be in your schema if you have used older versions of the plugin and migrated.
+See
+@ref[the  migration guide](./migrations.md) for when these have been removed.

 | Column  | Description                                                                                                                             |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------|